What does a Driver Helper do?

 Responsibilities:

-- Assist drivers with loading and unloading goods and materials.
+- Assist the driver with loading and unloading cargo, ensuring items are securely placed.

 Qualifications